Magne Charge: Technical details

 The charge coupler or paddle and vehicle inlet are inductively coupled to form two halves of an electrical transformer; in this case, the paddle is the primary winding and the inlet is the secondary winding.
 Power at utility line frequency (60 Hz) is transformed to high frequency alternating current (130 to 360 kHz) to minimize the size of the vehicle inlet portion of the transformer.
 The vehicle has on-board electronics to rectify the applied AC power to DC for battery charging.
 An infrared link is provided between the vehicle and paddle to communicate how much power is being drawn, according to feedback from the vehicle's on-board charge controller.

 The Level 2 charger which supplied 6.6 kW was the most common version.
 A higher-power (Level 3) "fast charge" version which supplied 50 kW was demonstrated in 1998.

 There were two inductive charge paddle sizes, an original large paddle and later small paddle, which were 5+1/2 and 4+1/4 in wide, respectively.
-These were often referred on electric vehicle charging station maps as SPI and LPI stations for Small Paddle Inductive and Large Paddle Inductive stations.
+These were often referenced on EV charging-station maps as SPI and LPI stations for Small Paddle Inductive and Large Paddle Inductive stations.
 The inductive coupling system was designed to be safe when used in the rain, and was demonstrated in operation fully submerged in water.

 In 2011 the California Energy Commission created the Reconnect California Program, a grant program to upgrade and expand existing publicly available EV charging infrastructure to the latest version of the SAE J1772 charging standard.
 ClipperCreek managed the program and installed 799 charging ports at 313 legacy sites by 2020.